Permit-to-Work Audit Checklist: Six Areas That Reveal Operational Weakness

 Check:

-• Are isolations physically verified, not assumed?
+• Are isolations physically verified rather thanassumed?

 • Are isolation points are clearly identified?

-• Are lock-out devices are applied consistently?
+• Are lockout devices applied consistently?

 Warning signs: